-For endpoint security, the thought of using Microsoft Defender stills makes some people smirk but it was ranked as a leader in the Gartner Magic Quadrant for endpoint protection in 2019.
+For endpoint security, the thought of using Microsoft Defender still makes some people smirk, but it was ranked as a Leader in the Gartner Magic Quadrant for endpoint protection in 2020.

 One of the keys reasons for this is that it provides Endpoint Detection Response (EDR) capabilities which continually gather kernel, network and other low level metrics from the endpoint and use this to detect security threats in near real time.
 Data is stored in a private area of Microsoft cloud for six months meaning threats can be retrospectively analysed.